Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Evaluation

 \subsubsection{Experiment Results in Illicit Pet Trade Scenario}

 Figure~\ref{fig:sce2} presents the experimental results of our framework in the illicit pet trade scenario, which overall resemble those of the password game but also exhibit some notable differences.
 First, both figures reveal a discernible learning trend, particularly during the initial 10 rounds.
-Meanwhile, \textit{gpt-4o} continues to demonstrate the strongest overall performance.
-We note that, because this scenario features a more concrete and complex semantic environment, there is an abundance of relevant linguistic material that can be leveraged for indirect expression.
-Consequently, under a similar number of turns, the overall accuracy here is noticeably higher compared to the password game.
+Meanwhile, \textit{gpt-4o} continues to demonstrate the strongest overall performance. {Because this scenario features a more concrete and semantically rich environment, agents have access to a wider range of contextual cues for indirect expression.} Consequently, under a similar number of turns, the overall accuracy here is noticeably higher compared to the password game.
 Nevertheless, performance fluctuations persist.
 In particular, in the accuracy plot, \textit{deepseekV2} experiences a pronounced increase in accuracy after the 30th round, while \textit{gpt-4o}’s accuracy declines during the same period.
 As a result, \textit{deepseekV2} ultimately surpasses \textit{gpt-4o}’s accuracy in the final rounds of the experiment.

 Table \ref{tab:sce2} presents the performance of various LLMs in the illicit pet trade scenario, measured by total turns, average agent entropy, and Distinct-1.
 As in the password game, \textit{gpt-4o} maintains a notable lead in total turns (136.2) while also displaying relatively high entropy (6.856) and Distinct-1 (0.471).
 In contrast, \textit{gpt-4o-mini} reaches roughly half as many total turns (74.4), despite having a comparable entropy score (6.595).
 Meanwhile, \textit{deepseekV2} (65.2) and \textit{qwen-turbo} (50.5) trail further behind in total turns.
 Consistent with the results shown in Table \ref{tab:sce1}, \textit{qwen-turbo} again achieves a high Distinct-1 score, which we speculate may be linked to its training corpus: it includes extensive data from the Chinese internet, likely giving it an advantage in a Chinese-language environment over more internationally oriented models.